Florida Labor Laws Guide

 Regular minimum wage Tipped minimum wage Subminimum wage

-What is Florida's minimum wage 2022?
+What is the minimum wage in Florida in 2024?

 Exceptions to the minimum wage in Florida

-Tipped minimum wage in Florida
+What is the tipped minimum wage in Florida in 2024?

-What is Florida's youth minimum wage 2022?
+What is the youth minimum wage in Florida in 2024?

 However, full-time students who work in retail, agriculture, or colleges and universities are entitled to 85% of the minimum wage.